martinvilche98/mo-accountants-demo-backend/README.md

 ```

 #### Create admin user:

+Run the following command in the project root directory to Initialize system with an admin user.

 ```
 $ npm run createadminuser <email> <password>
 ```
-Initialize system with an admin user.

 #### Start backend service